apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

 ## RunInference Metrics

 As mentioned previously, we benchmarked the performance of RunInference using Dataflow on both CPU and GPU.
-You can see these metrics in the Google Cloud console, or you can use the line below to print the metrics:
+You can see these metrics in the Google Cloud console, or you can use the following line to print the metrics:

 {{< highlight >}}
 metrics = pipeline.result.metrics().query(beam.metrics.MetricsFilter())